Leveraging intermediate resonances to probe CP violation at colliders: SM/BSM interference in scattering Interference between SM and BSM in high-energy 23 scattering

 It remains left to discuss the viability for extracting such an asymmetry from $pp$ collisions, and also the relative size of this asymmetry in different kinematic regions.
 However, we will first remark on the utilization of such a result.
 Firstly, this has the potential to be a high-energy observable effect of CP-violation, visible in colliders beyond the context of meson decays and oscillation.
 Moreover, it highlights the importance of considering models beyond the EFT in some probes of CP-violation in colliders.

 We will now aim to provide a proof-of-principle of the potential for studying this asymmetry at colliders utilizing a toy model.
-We focus here on the application of BSM to modifying charged-current semi $B$ decays.
+We focus here on the application of BSM which too can modify charged-current semileptonic $B$ decays.

-\subsection{\texorpdfstring{Application to $pp\to b \tau\nu$}{Application to ppbtaunu}}
+\subsection{\texorpdfstring{Application to $u_i g\to b \tau \nu_\ell$}{Application to ppbtaunu}}

 There is a long standing anomaly in the ratio the charged-current $B$ decays to different charged-lepton final states $R_{D^{(*)}}={\text{BR}(B\to D^{(*)} \tau\nu)}/{\text{BR}(B\to D^{(*)} \ell\nu)}\,,$ where $\ell\in \{ e, \mu\}$, a precision test of lepton-flavor universality.
 The result of a fit to experimental data by the Heavy Flavor Averaging Group~(HFLAV)~\cite{HFLAV}\footnote{HFLAV~\cite{HFLAV} combines the experimental results of \cite{BaBar:2012obs,BaBar:2013mob,Belle:2019rba,LHCb:2023cjr,Belle:2015qfa,Belle:2016dyj,Belle:2017ilt} with the theory predictions of \cite{Bigi:2016mdz,Gambino:2019sif,Bordone:2019vic,Bernlochner:2017jka,Jaiswal:2017rve,BaBar:2019vpl,Martinelli:2021onb}.} leads to larger values for $R(D)$ and $R(D^*)$ than expected and exhibits a tension with the SM prediction at the $\sim 3 \sigma$ level.
 This tension has led many in the BSM community to construct models which modify the charged-current interaction $b\to c \tau \nu$, to enhance this final state over the decay to lighter flavors (see e.g.~\cite{ Aebischer:2022oqe,Iguro:2023prq,Becirevic:2024pni}).
-By crossing symmetry, this process is related to the Drell-Yan process $pp [bc]\to \tau\nu$, and to $pp [g c]\to b \tau\nu$, where the square brackets denote the parton-level structure of the interactions.
+By crossing symmetry, this process is related to the Drell-Yan process $pp [bc]\to \tau\nu$, and to $pp [g c]\to b \tau\nu$, where the square brackets denote the quark-level structure of the interactions.
 Thus an enhancement in this meson decay at the $\mu_B=4.2$ GeV (low-energy, $B$-meson scale) can have effects that can be searched for and constrained by these collider processes (probed at $\mu_{pp}\sim$ TeV).